 Lead Conversion Process

-The series of steps or actions to convert a lead into a customer.
+The steps to turn a lead into a customer.

 Lead Conversion Rate

-The process of identifying which leads are most likely to become customers based on factors such as budget, authority, need, and timing (BANT).
+Seeing which leads are most likely to buy based on money, power, need, and timing.

 Lead Scoring Decay